 The Company currently operates a deferred share plan, though no options are currently outstanding under it.
 Own shares are held in trust and granted to plan participants when certain conditions are met.
-Further details of the Deferred share plan, including the performance conditions and vesting periods, are in the Remuneration and Nomination Committee report on page 38 and in this note.
+Further details of the deferred share plan, including the performance conditions and vesting periods, are in the Remuneration report on page 37 to 39 and in this note.